Learning The Minimum Action Distance: Ablation Study

 \subsection{Effect of Quasimetric Choice on MAD Accuracy}

-Figure~\ref{fig:mad_quasimetric_choice} shows the impact of different quasimetric functions on the performance of the learned MAD model.
-The novel simple quasimetric (MAD-Simple) achieves the best performance, outperforming both the Wide Norm (MAD-WideNorm) and IQE (MAD-IQE) variants.
+Figure~\ref{fig:mad_quasimetric_choice} shows the impact of different quasimetric functions on the performance of the learned MadDist model.
+The novel simple quasimetric (MadDistance-Simple) achieves the best performance, outperforming both the Wide Norm (MadDistance-WideNorm) and IQE (MadDistance-IQE) variants.
 While Wide Norm and IQE perform similarly to each other, they consistently underperform the simple quasimetric across all three evaluation metrics.

-Figure~\ref{fig:tdmad_quasimetric_choice} presents the same ablation over quasimetric functions, now applied to learning the TDMAD model.
-The results mirror the previous setting: the simple quasimetric (TD-MAD-Simple) again achieves the strongest performance, while the Wide Norm (TD-MAD-WideNorm) and IQE (TD-MAD-IQE) variants lag slightly behind and show comparable results to each other.
+Figure~\ref{fig:tdmad_quasimetric_choice} presents the same ablation over quasimetric functions, now applied to learning the TDMadDist model.
+The results mirror the previous setting: the simple quasimetric (TDMadDist-Simple) again achieves the strongest performance, while the Wide Norm (TDMadDist-WideNorm) and IQE (TDMadDist-IQE) variants lag slightly behind and show comparable results to each other.

 In this experiment, we used a latent dimension size of \num{256}.
 For the Wide Norm quasimetric, we configure the model with \num{32} components, each having an output component size of \num{32}.
 For the IQE quasimetric, we set each component to have a dimensionality of \num{16}.
 For both quasimetric functions we use maxmean reduction \citep{pitis2020inductive}.